Karl Kani: Kani Ladies

 Kani Ladies is a fashion label for young women launched in 2001 as a sister of the brand Karl Kani.
 Kani Ladies started with a small urban collection next to the men’s collection and was sold in the same stores as Karl Kani.
-In the following years, Kani Ladies evolved into an independent street fashion label for young women.
+In the following years, Kani Ladies evolved into an independent label for young women.
 Kani Ladies offers a wide range of jeans, dresses, shorts, tops and more.
 Besides clothing, the brand also includes jewelry, bags and shoes.
 In 1998 Kani Ladies launched its first European collection.
 What started as a small collection next to the Karl Kani men collection has since evolved into an independent fashion label.
-Kani Ladies is sold in selected stores in Europe.
-With the slogan “Kani Ladies, for every moment in your glamorous life" Kani Ladies inspires young women.
-The clothing appealed to urban women who enjoy sexy fashion and love Hip Hop music.

-In 2008 Kani Ladies has officially launched a lifestyle blog.
-The blog features news on fashion, beauty, gossip, music, well being and Kani Ladies.

-Street Fashion Brand

-Since its start the brand has crossed over to street fashion.
-Today Kani Ladies is an independent fashion brand that represents the glamorous girl next door.
-The brand has been featured in fashion magazines like Cosmogirl, Elle Girl and Glamour and TV shows like Idols.
-Kani Ladies has broadened its target group to young women who enjoy fashion and want their clothes to reflect their personality.
+The brand has been featured in fashion magazines like Cosmogirl, Elle Girl, and Glamour, and TV shows like the Idols franchise.

 Legacy

-He began a trend of merging hip hop with fashion.
+Kani has been called "The godfather of hip-hop clothes", and paved the way for other hip hop fashion brands.
 He spotted an area in the market that had been ignored and paved the way for other hip hop fashion brands.
 He was the fashion choice of rap superstar Tupac Shakur who in 1994 did a campaign for the fashion label and did not charge for his time.

 Awards

 Black Enterprise magazine named Karl Kani Infinity Corporation the most successful Black owned firm worldwide in 1996.

-In 2002 Kani was honored with an Urban Fashion Pioneer Award for his lifetime achievements, at the Urban Fashion Awards.
+In 2002, Kani was honored with an Urban Fashion Pioneer Award for his lifetime achievements, at the Urban Fashion Awards.